 It’s natural to think it’s ok to email over the presentation in advance, however, I’ve found this to be problematic.
 People are naturally curious, so will look through the designs, share them with friends and family, and before you’ve had a chance to discuss anything they will come back with a list of feedback – you’ve essentially lost control.

 I recommend you send the presentation whilst on the call, or a few minutes before the call is scheduled (I use WeTransfer for this, sending it to myself, then writing an email including the download link to speed things up – there’s nothing worse than sitting and waiting for files to transfer…)

 Whilst the file is being downloaded I like to set the scene.
-I remind the client of the objectives we agreed upon and explain that I will use this as reference during the presentation.
-In person I would give the client a printed copy to refer to.
+I remind the client of the objectives we agreed upon and explain that I will use this as a reference during the presentation.
+In person, I would give the client a printed copy to refer to.

 Here’s how the conversation might go:

-From time to time the client may agree a design at this point, and you can simply prepare the design files accordingly.
+From time to time, the client may agree to a design at this point, and you can simply prepare the design files accordingly.
 Sometimes they may have constructive criticism meaning you can improve the design accordingly and schedule a second presentation call/meeting.

 Design is a challenge, but taking this approach keeps you in charge of the design phase, and keeps the client focussed on goals rather than personal opinion.

 If you use this advice let me know how you get on!
 Or if you have a better approach or suggestions for how I can make my design process better let me know.
 Send me an email or add me on twitter – I’d love to have a chat.
 Thanks for reading!